bcmohr/my-tg-bot-template/README.md

 # Telegram Bot Template

-This Python-based Telegram bot is a basic template for building more advanced Telegram Bot
+This Python-based Telegram bot is a basic template for building more advanced Telegram bots.

 ## Features